-Morad Tahbaz is an environmentalist and a citizen of the United States, United Kingdom, and Iran.
+Morad Tahbaz (born October 1, 1955) is an environmentalist and a citizen of the United States, United Kingdom, and Iran.
 The Tahbaz family was reportedly wealthy, and his father once owned the preeminent newspaper Kayhan before the 1979 Islamic Revolution.

-Tahbaz’s passion for wildlife and nature began in his youth, according to an online biography of him.
-He co-founded the Persian Wildlife Heritage Foundation (PWHF), a wildlife-conservation organization, that gave regularly to international conservation groups.
+Tahbaz’s passion for wildlife and nature began in his youth, according to an online biography.
+He co-founded the Persian Wildlife Heritage Foundation (PWHF), a wildlife-conservation organization that regularly gave to international conservation groups.

 Tahbaz received a bachelor’s degree from Colgate University in 1977 and a master of business administration from Columbia in 1983.
 As of July 2020, his Facebook profile lists his home as Weston, Connecticut.